-As you wait for toffee to set, chop remaining 1 cup of toasted almonds very finely, or put them in food processor and pulse for several seconds until they are in very small pieces.
+As you wait for toffee to set, chop remaining 1 cup of toasted almonds very finely, or put in food processor and pulse for several seconds until becomes very small pieces.
 Pour finely chopped almonds into shallow bowl.

 Once toffee is completely cool and set, break into pieces along lines you made, and trim off any jagged edges with knife.

 Melt chocolate.
 Dip each piece of Almond Buttercrunch in melted chocolate, then place in bowl of nuts.

 Roll it around until coated with nuts on all sides, then take it out of nuts with fork and place on baking sheet.
 Repeat until all toffee pieces are coated with chocolate and nuts.